RobGrimm/PyPatPho/README.md

 If you don't have access to CELEX, you can use the [MRC database](http://ota.oucs.ox.ac.uk/headers/1054.xml).

 We provide a script ('MRC_extract_phon_data.py') that automatically converts the MRC phonemic representations to the CELEX phoneme inventory.
 The script relies on an XLS file containing the MRC database that used to be available [here](http://www.psych.rl.ac.uk/Word_data.zip).
-Since the link no longer works, we provide the XLS file (PyPatPho/Word_data.xls) as is.
-The 'MRC_extract_phon_data.py' script will open the Word_data.xls file and create a pickled dictionary for further use -- see the 'visualize_examples.py' script for an example of how it should be used together with the PatPho class.
+Since the link no longer works, we provide the XLS file ('PyPatPho/Word_data.xls') as is.
+The 'MRC_extract_phon_data.py' script will open the 'Word_data.xls' file and create a pickled dictionary for further use -- see the 'visualize_examples.py' script for an example of how it should be used together with the PatPho class.

 # Contributors